1997 MLS College Draft

 The 1997 Major League Soccer College Draft was held on February 1 and 2, 1997 in Fort Lauderdale, Florida.
-The draft was held in conjunction with the Umbro Select College All-Star Classic.
+The draft took place in conjunction with the Umbro Select College All-Star Classic.
 The first round of the draft took place at halftime of the game and was broadcast live by Prime Sports.
-The second and third rounds of the draft took place February 2, 1997, beginning at 9:00 AM EST in the Fort Lauderdale Airport Hilton.
-The 1997 MLS Supplemental Draft took place on the afternoon of February 2, 1997.
+The second and third rounds of the draft took place February 2, 1997, beginning at 9:00 a.m.
+EST in the Fort Lauderdale Airport Hilton.
+The 1997 MLS Supplemental Draft took place on the afternoon of February 2.